hiway/yakrazor/README.md

 - Repeating tasks to build up to a habit or goal
 - Templates for recurring projects
   (such as growing vegetables, or daily/weekly self-care)

+### Sessions

+- Start a new week or day with blank slate
+- Pick what you want to tackle
+- Review or continue previous sessions later